There is a reason behind the fact that Queenstown has been branded as the adventure capital of the world.

-I don’t think there is an outdoor activity that’s not possible to do in Queenstown, well maybe surfing, for obvious reasons, it's way too far to the sea, though I am not going to be surprised if river surfing becomes a thing very soon.
+I don’t think there is an outdoor activity that’s not possible to do in here, maybe surfing, for obvious reasons, it's way too far to the sea.
+Though I am not going to be surprised if river surfing becomes a thing very soon.

-Some of them helped me overcome my fears whilst others made my jaw drop to the floor, because of the beauty I got to witness.
-One thing for sure, they were all loads of fun and I would love to do them again and if you ever make your way to Queenstown you should try them out too!
+Some of them helped me overcome my fears whilst others made my jaw drop to the floor because of the beauty I got to witness.
+One thing for sure, they were all loads of fun and I would love to do them again.
+If you ever make your way to Queenstown you should try them out too!

-The Shotover river, where the Queenstown rafting company operates on, becomes an endless fun full of rapids that can easily throw you off the boat.
+The Shotover river, one of several locations that Queenstown Rafting operates on, becomes an endless fun full of rapids that can easily throw you off the boat.
 Some of them received some creative names (toilet bowl was one of them).

 2. Bungy Jumping

 Go big or go home, in other words if you decide to take the leap, why not do it three times?
 I’ve done the ultimate combo and bungy jumped 3 times in one day, including the highest in Oceania Nevis Bungy!
 Sounds crazy?
 Damn right it is!

 3. Scenic Flight To Milford Sound